OrchardCMS/OrchardDoc/Documentation/Builtin-Features.markdown

 * [Customizing Orchard using designer helper tools][31]

 This module is available from source code packages or [from the gallery][32].

+## Orchard.DynamicForms (off by default)

+DynamicForms module in Orchard allows to create custom forms like contact forms using layouts.

+After enabling the DynamicForms module -> click on Form in the dashboard area.
+The DynamicForms module is built using the DynamicLayouts module which allows us to place or drag-n-drop elements like a forms, checkboxes, buttons, labels, text areas, radio buttons, validation messages and many more on the Layout canvas.

+### Features

+- Orchard.DynamicForms : Create custom forms like contact forms using layouts.
+- Orchard.DynamicForms.AntiSpam : Provides anti-spam elements to protect your content from malicious submissions.
+- Orchard.DynamicForms.Taxonomies : Adds a Taxonomy form element to the sytem.
+- Orchard.DynamicForms.Projections : Adds a Query form element to the sytem.
+- Orchard.DynamicForms.ImportExport : Enables the import and export of form submissions.

 ## Orchard.Email